Case Study: 150 houses, Hart District & Rushmoor Borough Councils

 • Realising that our client had to offer a real benefit to the existing community in Rushmoor borough to unlock support, we organised a series of meetings with the Headmaster and Chair of Governors of the neighbouring primary school.
 These meetings established that there was a problem with traffic outside the school at drop-off and pick-up times.

-• We organised a public exhibition in September 2013, held at the primary school.
+• We organised a public exhibition, held at the primary school.
 A week before this we organised a preview for key stakeholders, inviting all the political stakeholders and headteachers of local schools to see an advance copy of the exhibition boards and ask questions of the project team in a controlled environment.

 • Once the application was submitted, we held a series of meetings with the Headteacher of the primary school, to agree the creation of a small car park on our client’s site for school drop-off and pick-up.
 The Headteacher then wrote to the council to express his view that the application would help with the existing traffic problem.
 We also met with the Leader of Rushmoor Borough Council and the Rushmoor ward members to update them on these changes.